FreeMasen/luncheon-presentation/src/chapter_2.md

 Luncheon is a lua module designed to parse and generate HTTP Requests and Responses.

 It provides a Request, Response and Headers "classes" that can be constructed either by consuming data on a socket or by calls to a series of builder methods.

-When constructing with a socket we use the luasocket ltn12 source API with helpers for
+The next two chapters will cover how these two constructor paths could be used.

 $web-only-end$